quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Congestion Avoidance

-Congestion avoidance uses an Additive Increase Multiplicative Decrease (AIMD) approach that typically and at most increases the congestion window by one maximum packet size per congestion window acknowledged.
+Congestion avoidance uses an Additive Increase Multiplicative Decrease (AIMD) approach that typically increases the congestion window by one maximum packet size per congestion window acknowledged, and MUST NOT increase the congestion window faster.
 When a loss or ECN-CE marking is detected, the congestion window MUST be halved and the slow start threshold MUST be set to the new congestion window.

 ## Recovery Period